uxebu/confusion/README.md

 # confusion

-Sometimes, we need that little bit of “security by obscurity” and want to obfuscate our source code.
+Sometimes, we need that little bit of “security through obscurity” and want to obfuscate our source code.

 **confusion** makes it harder to decipher your code by replacing string literals